SriniKr/AssignmentCleanData/README.md

 The function is used to clean the samsung data for the Course Assignment

-The function performs the following steps:
+The function performs the following steps:\n
-Step 1. - Merges the training and the test sets to create one data set Step 2. - Appropriately labels the data set with descriptive variable names Step 3. - Uses descriptive activity names to name the activities in the data set Step 4. - Cleanup the variable names
+Step 1. - Merges the training and the test sets to create one data set\n Step 2. - Appropriately labels the data set with descriptive variable names\n Step 3. - Uses descriptive activity names to name the activities in the data set\n Step 4. - Cleanup the variable names\n
-Step 5. - Prepare summarized data
+Step 5. - Prepare summarized data\n